This mountainside hotel has widescreen views of the Atlantic Ocean and 3 outdoor pools to enjoy them from.

 International buffet restaurant

-Open for breakfast and dinner with an outdoor terrace and themed nights.
-Kids' meals and early suppers can be arranged and highchairs are available.
-Gentlemen are asked to wear long trousers for dinner.
+Open for breakfast and dinner with themed nights.
+Early suppers and meals for special diets can be arranged, and highchairs are available.
+Gentlemen are asked to wear long trousers for dinner. just so you know, in winter, dinner times are 18.30-21.00.

 La Choza snack bar